hoshikawa2/fn_stream_blog/README.md

 First, you need to create an instance.
 Select the Oracle Cloud main menu e find the **Analytics & AI** option.
 So go to the **Streams**.

-Change the compartment to **analytics**.
-Every resource in this demo will be created on this compartment.
-This is more secure and easy to control IAM.

-So, click on **Create Stream** button:
+Select your **compartment** and click on **Create Stream** button:

 ![create-stream.png](./images/create-stream.png?raw=true)

-Fill the name with **kafka_like** (for example) and you could maintain all other parameters with the default values:
+Fill the name of your stream instance and you could maintain all other parameters with the default values:

 ![save-create-stream.png](./images/save-create-stream.png?raw=true)